cloudiator/java-rest-client/docs/UserNew.md

 # UserNew

+Represents a user that should be create in the system
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **email** | **String** | EMail address of the user |